psp1g/papers/Development_and_Contributing.md

 When making a pull request **make the base branch `dev`**.

-All code merges go into dev before testing and then merged into `main` along a manually-reviewed release.
+All code merges go into dev first and are later merged into `main` along a manually-reviewed release.

 Please use and follow the included code style configs.